-Alternate: Jose Roberto Gavilano Ramírez
+Alternate: Jose Roberto Gavilano Ramírez Board Member since 2018.

 He was CEO of Corporación Lindley from 2007 to 2014 and has served as its Chairman of the Board since 2013.
 He is the Chairman of the Board of Directors for Lindcorp since 2015.
 He holds a Degree in Business Administration, specializing in Marketing, from Bentley College.
 He also graduated from the OPM program at Harvard Business School in 2016.